Anglo-German Fellowship: Reaction to Nazi antisemitism

-Closure
+Termination

-At the time of the Munich Crisis in 1938 Ernest Tennant recorded that the feeling in the organisation was that they should close.
-However, they approached the UK Foreign Office for advice.
-Tennant reported that Lord Vansittart recommended their staying active, which they did until the outbreak of the Second World War.
+At the time of the Munich Crisis in 1938 Ernest Tennant recorded that the feeling in the organisation was that it should be closed down.
+However, it approached the UK Foreign Office for advice.
+Tennant reported that Lord Vansittart recommended its remaining active, which it did until the outbreak of the Second World War.
 However, this claim was later refuted by Vansittart.
 He responded that he queried the claim with the intermediary between the Fellowship and the Foreign Office, Conwell Evans, who reported that he had met with Lord Halifax on the matter.

-In the House of Commons on 7 September 1939 Vyvyan Adams MP asked the Home Secretary what the Government is doing to "deal with" organisations such as the Fellowship.
+In the House of Commons on 7 September 1939, four days after the United Kingdom and France had declared war on Germany, Vyvyan Adams MP asked the Home Secretary what the Government is doing to "deal with" organisations such as the Fellowship.
 To this, Sir John Anderson reported to the house that "the Anglo-German Fellowship has entirely suspended its activities".